-Definition: the overactive thyroid, is a condition in which the thyroid gland produces too much of the hormone thyroxine .
+Definition: the overactive thyroid is when the thyroid gland produces too much of the hormone thyroxine.

-Hyperthyroidism accelerates the metabolism of the body significantly, causing sudden weight loss, rapid and irregular heartbeat, sweating and nervousness or irritability.
+Hyperthyroidism accelerates the body’s metabolism significantly, causing sudden weight loss, rapid and irregular heartbeat, sweating, and nervousness or irritability.

 There are several treatment options available to treat this condition.
-Doctors use anti-thyroid medications and radioactive iodine to decrease the production of this type of hormones.
+Doctors use anti-thyroid medications and radioactive iodine to decrease the production of this type of hormone.

 Sometimes, the treatment of hyperthyroidism lies in surgery to remove all or part of the thyroid gland.

-Although hyperthyroidism can be serious, most people respond successfully to treatment once it is diagnosed and treated early.
+Although hyperthyroidism can be severe, most people respond successfully to treatment once diagnosed and treated early.

-Hyperthyroidism can mimic other health problems, which can make it difficult to diagnose.
+Hyperthyroidism can mimic other health problems, making it difficult to diagnose.
 It can also cause a wide variety of signs and symptoms:

 - Sudden weight loss